 No matter who’s handling customer success tasks, you need to be very clear about responsibilities.
 Spend some time documenting which employees should be contacting the customer and when.

-Now those employees are responsible for specific tasks.
-If you can put analytics in place to see who’s doing their job well, even better.
+Now those employees are responsible for specific tasks and you can use analytics to determine who’s doing a better job.

 5. Establish a Customer Success Workflow